ratpack/ratpack/RELEASING.md

         1. Click “Close repository when done”
         1. Click “Sync”
 1. Publish Lazybones templates to Bintray: `./gradlew publishAllTemplates` - See below for credential requirements.
-<p><strong>Do not run this task from a Windows machine as execute permissions are lost on the Gradle wrapper for Linux users.</strong>
 <p>If you run this task more than once you may need to delete the published templates in Bintray first.

 ## Post